AherRahul/portfolio-v1/content/articles/beginner-to-advance-nodejs-1-3.md

 - REPL (Read–Eval–Print–Loop)
 - `globalThis`
 - Web Workers (browser)
-- Node.js source on GitHub
+- Nodejs source on GitHub

-That’s it—you’ve run your first Node.js code and learned how the environment differs from the browser.
+That’s it—you’ve run your first Nodejs code and learned how the environment differs from the browser.
 In the next session, we’ll split code into modules and import/export properly.